 Java is one of the most in-demand programming languages for developing a variety of applications.
 The popularity of Java can be attributed to its versatility as it can be used to design customized applications that are light and fast and serve a variety of purposes ranging from web services to android applications.
-Java is fast, reliable and secure.
-There are multiple ways to develop GUI based applications in java, out of which the most popular ones are AWT and Swing.
+Java is fast, reliable, and secure.
+There are multiple ways to develop GUI-based applications in java, out of which the most popular ones are AWT and Swing.

 AWT stands for Abstract Window Toolkit.
 It is a platform-dependent API to develop GUI (Graphical User Interface) or window-based applications in Java.
-It was developed by Sun Microsystems In 1995.
+It was developed by heavily Sun Microsystems In 1995.
 It is heavy-weight in use because it is generated by the system’s host operating system.
 It contains a large number of classes and methods, which are used for creating and managing GUI.

 Difference between AWT and Swing: